AirBlade: Modes

 Along with the single-player game, there is a multiplayer mode, similar to the first games in the Tony Hawk or Dave Mirra series.
 Such modes were Score Attack and Party Score Attack modes.
 One additional mode unlike the other trick based simulators was Ribbon Tag.
 In Ribbon Tag, two players start on opposite ends of a map and must race to the center to obtain a small piece of caution tape.
 Once either player has the tape, the other player without the tape must recapture the tape.
 Holding the tape adds to your score every few seconds.
 The longer the tape is held though, the longer it gets.
 Players must employ what they have learned of the levels and skills learned in reaching higher ground to keep away from each other.

 Story

-Oscar had just perfected his prototype for a hoverboard called the AirBlade when the GCP Corporation decided to shut down the project.
+Oscar had just perfected his prototype for a hoverboard called the AirBlade when the GCP Corporation decided to shut down the project due to its energy source that would make traditional fossil fuel obsolete.
 A frustrated Oscar smuggled his invention home, but was tracked down and kidnapped by his former boss.
-His roommate and keen skater Ethan finds the AirBlade hidden in the apartment, and decides to use it with the help of his hacker friend Kat to get Oscar back.
+His roommate and keen skater Ethan finds the AirBlade hidden in the apartment, and decides to use it with the help of his hacker friend Kat to get Oscar back while on the run from the GCP Corporation who wants to destroy the AirBlade to keep their investors and profits for traditional energy sources.